PART VIII — The Republic Today and Tomorrow (2025 – Beyond)

 7. Culture and Identity

 Cultural policy embraces “island globalism”: confidence in local voice combined with global connection.
-The Broadcasting Corporation of Newfoundland (BCN) exports award-winning drama and documentary content across the Commonwealth, and The Tricolour Report remains the Republic’s most trusted newscast.
+The Broadcasting Corporation of Newfoundland (BCN) exports award-winning drama and documentary content across the North Atlantic, and The Tricolour Report remains one of the Republic’s most trusted newscasts.

 8. Education and Innovation